codersparks-old/funtest/README.md

 ### TestHarness-all

 A project to hold a POM file to build a jar that contains all components of the above libraries

-### TestHarnessBuild

-A project to hold a POM file that is used to build all of the sub projects in the correct order.
-To build just run maven goal install on this project - This will install the built jars to your local repository

 --------------------------------